learn-co-curriculum/common-questions-you-ll-encounter/README.md

 - Click on their icon in the /expert-chat to get to the student’s /admin page.
 - Make a note here that the student is having an issue with the specific concept (add detail where you can).
-- If you see that other technical coaches have already pointed out that this student doesn’t understand the concept, send Avidor an email explaining this and send the link to the student’s /admin page.
+- If you see that other technical coaches have already pointed out that this student doesn’t understand the concept, send Ruth or the section lead in charge an email or DM explaining this and send the link to the student’s /admin page.

 If this is the first time or you feel like you can explain this concept well and fairly quickly, go ahead and try to lend the student a hand.
-Here are some quick tips below but if you don't feel comfortable doing this, that's completely fine and you can let Avidor know.
+Here are some quick tips below but if you don't feel comfortable doing this, that's completely fine and you can let Ruth or the section lead in charge know.

 - Pull out from the context of the specific lesson the student is working with and give other code examples of this concept. - Ask the student then to explain the underlying concept or more specifically, ask the student why the result is what it is and then have them elicit the rules from there.
 - Once you know where they’re having trouble then you can make sure that you have the concept broken down into its most basic components and how these components build on top of each other.